carlallanvela/account-management/README.md

 ## Unit Test

 To run Unit Test, go to AccountRepositoryTest.java and run as JUnit Test.
 This tests basic functionality like findOne, findAll and save.

+## TODO
+Deploy UI in S3 so it can access endpoints.